amGitHub2014va82/MyGihHubReps/README.md

 MyGihHubReps
 ============

-This is for test to find out about SVN
+to find out how can I change this to anotehr version

-I am trying to update from here